 Initialized Data Stream: Another difference of Dgraph is that its support of the initial data import is extremely quick.
 For a 48 billion dataset to be imported for the first time, written line by line, would take a long time.
 Hence, use Dgraph’s initialized data stream and Bulk Loader, and pre-generate its data and index files through MapReduce.
 Then, Dgraph’s Alpha node is activated to load those files quickly, which we will go into more detail later.
 We stand behind this type of data stream because of its efficiency to load the data in just a single click.
 The Kubernetes are then called to activate a Dgraph cluster, followed by loading the initialized data and finally returning an API to the Dgraph user.

-As you can see above, the Dgraph query statement is not that simple; it requires at least a fundamental understanding on the subject matter.
-As previously mentioned, it is important to consider ease of use and simplifying the learning curve for the user as much as possible.
-Thus, we need to consider if there is simpler query syntax.
+As you can see above, the Dgraph query statement is not that simple; it requires at least a fundamental understanding of the subject matter.
+That’s why it was important to consider ease of use and simplify the learning curve for the user as much as possible.
+Thus, KE Holdings needed to consider if there is a simpler query syntax.